-This is an excerpt from the FBI's multi-agency investigative team report on Ted Bundy.
-As you can see, he lived in Pennsylvania until May of 1969.
+This is an excerpt from the multi-agency report that the FBI compiled on Ted Bundy.
+As you can see, he lived in Pennsylvania until May 1969.

 After traveling to San Francisco to stay with friends for two or three weeks, he moved back to his parent's house in Tacoma, Washington.

-This Google Street View image of 42nd Street in Manhattan was taken close to 7th Avenue.
+This is a Google Street View image of 42nd Street and 7th Avenue in Manhattan.

 Bundy told psychiatrist Dorothy Lewis that he would often take the commuter train from Philadelphia to New York so that he could visit 42nd Street.

-At the time, the area near Times Square had a reputation for sex shops, prostitution, and adult entertainment.
-According to Bundy, he found all of this exciting and appealing.
-It filled him with a sense of control and adventure.
+At the time, the area near Times Square had a reputation for sex shops, prostitution, and other forms of adult entertainment.
+Bundy found all of this exciting, as it appealed to his fantasies and filled him with a sense of adventure.

 Coordinates: 40.756511, -73.988051

-This image of the living room was taken in 2015.
+This photograph of the living room was taken in 2015.